spike-rabbit/element/docs/components/forms-inputs/date-range-filter.md

-# Date Range Filter
+# Date range filter

-**Date Range Filter** allows users to select specific date intervals, either by choosing two absolute dates or by defining a relative range based on a reference point.
+**Date range filter** allows users to select specific date intervals, either by choosing two absolute dates or by defining a relative range based on a reference point.

 ## Usage ---

-The **Date Range Filter** provides options for both absolute and relative dates.
+The **date range filter** provides options for both absolute and relative dates.

 Users can select specific dates using either the calendar mode or the input mode.